wodo/django-ct/docs/index.rst

   FROM ct
   WHERE descendant = st AND length = 1

-Nodes having the same parents, are usually known as siblings.
+Childs having the same parents, are usually known as siblings.
-We call this kind of relationship corporation.
+In our graph, we call this kind of relationship corporation.
 We can search the members of an corporation with a nested query.
 First we search the predecessors and second we try then to find the related successors.

 .. code-block:: sql